dudung/soal/_posts/abm/2020-09-26-abm-station.md

 text 363 42 AK
 </oo>

 Unfortunately, the density of stations per area is not the same at different places.
-Perhaps an illustratif network [[1](#ref1)] is preferable.
+Perhaps an illustrative network [[1](#ref1)] is preferable than network with the real distance in Fig. <a href="#fig:ambs-stations-position">1</a>.

 ## JS file